eaglesky/system-design/MySystemDesignReview.md

 ### Local cache and distributed cache.

 #### Local cache
-A cache could be local to an application instance and stored in-memory.
+A cache could be local to an application server instance and stored in-memory.
 It is private and so different application instances could each have a copy of the same cached data.
 This data could quickly become inconsistent between caches(because after one write request sent to an application server, the server will update the data and update/invalidate the corresponding one in the associated cache, making it differ from the rest), so it may be necessary to expire data held in a private cache and refresh it more frequently.
 In these scenarios it may be appropriate to investigate the use of a shared or a distributed caching mechanism.

 #### Distributed cache
 A distributed cache may span multiple servers so that it can grow in size and in transactional capacity.
+Different from local cache, it is shared by all application servers.
 http://stackoverflow.com/questions/15457910/what-is-a-distributed-cache
 Example: Memcached([Wikipedia](https://en.wikipedia.org/wiki/Memcached#Architecture)):
 >  If a client wishes to set or read the value corresponding to a certain key, the client's library first computes a hash of the key to determine which server to use.
 Then it contacts that server.
 This gives a simple form of sharding and scalable shared-nothing architecture across the servers.
 The server computes a second hash of the key to determine where to store or read the corresponding value.